shelhamer/toj-apparatus/README.txt

 apparatus.
 Reads stimulus sequence files, commands the apparatus, and records responses and reaction times collected from apparatus to CSV.

+To make your own:

+- Check the bill of materials.
+- Consult the schematic and breadboard images for wiring.
-Refer to photos for an idea of its construction.
-A bill of materials and circuit diagram will be included once prepared.
+- Refer to photos for an idea of its construction.
+- Install the Arduino toolkit to load the software to the device.
+- Install the Processing.org toolkit to run the experiment controller.